Ravi River: History

-Part of the Battle of the Ten Kings was fought on a river, which according to Yaska (Nirukta 9.26) refers to the Iravati River (Raavi River) in the Punjab.
+Part of the Battle of the Ten Kings was fought on a river, which according to Yaska (Nirukta 9.26) refers to the Ravi river at Punjab.

 Geography

 The Ravi River, a transboundary river of India and Pakistan, is an integral part of the Indus River Basin and forms the headwaters of the Indus basin.
 The waters of the Ravi River drain into the Arabian Sea (Indian Ocean) through the Indus River in Pakistan.
 The river rises in the Bara Bhangal, Kangra District in Himachal Pradesh, India.
 The river drains a total catchment area of 14442 km2 in India after flowing for a length of 720 km.
 Flowing westward, it is hemmed by the Pir Panjal and Dhauladhar ranges, forming a triangular zone.